Coronavirus in Finland: Status and FAQs

-Some people have become part of this network without realising it, and the methods to opt out are becoming increasingly obscure at the Posti website.
-Here is one way:
+Some people have become part of this network without realising it.
+If you'd like to opt out, go to:

 When you receive a letter from Posti confirming a change of address, check the companies and organizations which have been informed.
 Also, don't forget to personally inform other parties concerned of your new address, including:

 - The house or real estate manager